 Prerequisite: A grade of "C" or better in PHYS 201 or its equivalent.
 This is a continuation of PHYS 201.
 Subject matter includes heat and thermodynamics and electricity and magnetism, optics and modern physics.
-Three one-hour lectures and one three-hour laboratory per week.
-Three semester credit hours for lecture and one-hour credit for lab.
+Three one-hour lectures and one two-hour laboratory per week.
+Four semester credit hours.